vrypan/snappub/README.md

 # SnapPub

+> [!NOTE]
+> This is currently a DRAFT.
+It may change considerably before it's stable.

 ## Farcaster RSS Extension (fc:)

 Defines a small RSS 2.0 extension that binds an RSS feed to a Farcaster identity (fname) and provides a canonical feed URL for use as a parentUrl in Farcaster casts.